CIDFriendsCentral/CIDFriendsCentral.github.io/content/Laser Cutters/Settings.md

 `Speed` controls how fast the laser moves, and `Power` controls how much power the laser outputs.

-`# of Passes`  designates how many passes the laser will do during the engraving process
+`# of Passes`  designates how many passes the laser will do during the engraving process.

 `Focus Height` can be changed from a manual to automatic focus.
 It is recommended to set it to `Auto`

 #### Ignoring

-Ignore will make the cutter completely ignore the object and not cut it at all
+Ignore will make the cutter completely ignore the object and not cut it at all.

 ## Done?